This blog will explore the blast radius of an attack on cloud native applications.

 Let’s explore the risks in each of these dimensions:

 Before we even consider the security of the cluster itself, we need to understand the security of the container registry.
 In order for users or systems to be able to push/update containers in the Docker registry they need credentials.
 Authentication and authorization in the registry is performed through OAUTH 2.0 tokens.
 These tokens have a limited expiration and they must be configured with the shortest possible parameters.
 However, if an attacker gets ahold of an OAUTH token for the registry, they can easily push an image update to the registry that is not necessarily seen.
-This image update can include spyware or coin-mining software that
+This image update can include spyware or coin-mining software that may be undetected for a long time.

 So, when it comes to minimizing damage by container images one has to first consider the attack surface of the registry itself and strictly control who can push image updates to the registry.
 Limiting this capability to a CI/CD pipeline might reduce the attack surface, but one has to carefully manage access credentials for the pipeline itself.